How to Check for Mouth Cancer at Home

-- Of the 40,000 people diagnosed, only 57% will still be alive in 5 years.
+- Of the 40,000 people diagnosed, only 57% will still be alive in five years.

 - Approximately $3.2 billion is spent on oral cancer in the US per year.

-- Worldwide, 640,000 people will be diagnosed with oral cancer this year.
+- Worldwide, 640,000 people will be diagnosed this year.

 - Discovery of oral cancer at a late stage usually means it has already spread to the larynx and other secondary locations.